Maybenot: A Framework for Traffic Analysis Defenses: Availability

-Schedule the sending of a padding packet after a given \texttt{timeout}.
-The padding should be of the specified \texttt{size} in bytes (always $[1,$MTU$]$).
-There are two flags that control how the padding is sent: \texttt{bypass} and \texttt{replace}.
+Schedule sending a padding packet after a given \texttt{timeout}.
+The padding size is not specified; this is left to the integrator to decide.
+Two flags control how the padding is sent: \texttt{bypass} and \texttt{replace}.

 The \texttt{bypass} flag indicates if the padding packet MUST be sent despite active blocking of outgoing traffic (``bypass blocking'').
-This is only allowed if the active blocking was set with the \texttt{bypass} flag (``bypassable blocking''), see Section~\ref{sec:framework:block}.
+This is only allowed if the active blocking was set with the \texttt{bypass} flag (``bypassable blocking''); see Section~\ref{sec:framework:block}.
+If the \texttt{replace} flag is set, it indicates that the padding packet MUST be replaced by any enqueued (and blocked from being sent on the tunnel) normal data, if available.

-If the \texttt{replace} flag is set, it indicates that the padding packet MAY be replaced by (i) a packet egress queued waiting to be sent or (ii) any enqueued non-padding data yet turned into a packet of the same size.
-In the former case, the sent packet could be either padding or non-padding.
-This is because we do not want to mandate any state keeping track of this.
-In the latter case, it MUST be non-padding, because padding packets are not enqueued.
-If the non-padding is smaller than the padding packet to replace, the non-padding MAY be padded to match the size of the padding packet.

-The combination of \texttt{bypass} and \texttt{replace} flags is used to build machines that send constant-rate traffic.
-For example, a machine that first triggers bypassable blocking and then in a constant rate triggers the action to inject padding with the \texttt{bypass} and \texttt{replace} flags set.
-At each action, either padding or enqueued non-padding data will be sent.
+The combination of \texttt{bypass} and \texttt{replace} flags can be used to build machines that send constant-rate traffic.
+For example, consider a machine that first triggers bypassable blocking and then, at a constant rate, triggers the action to send padding with the \texttt{bypass} and \texttt{replace} flags set.
+At each action, either padding or enqueued normal data will be sent.